Why Europe Will NEVER Return Africa's Vibranium

 The scene in the museum was the first time we got a real glimpse of Mr. Killmonger.
 It is here we get a peak into his criminal genius.
 And it is here that he is first observed in contact with the world as a man.
 It is here that we learn this man's M.O. - his modus operandi.

 While criminal mastermind Klaue was there for the vibranium alone, Killmonger happened upon a tribal mask that he chose simply because, according to him, he liked it.
 He would wear this mask in subsequent scenes as a symbol of his mission to confront certain issues of the past and the present for himself and for people around the world.

 The museum heist scene begins with a dialogue between Killmonger and the director of the museum, Mrs. Thomas.
-They start out in simple conversation that soon escalates into a rift between both of them with one taking an offensive and the other on the defensive.
+They start out in a simple conversation.
+Before long, it escalates into a rift with Killmonger taking an offensive position and the the director on the defensive.

 At this moment, there is something that is - no doubt - lost on many viewers.
 The White director here represents more than just an employee with a name tag.
 There is plenty of symbolism here.